David Reubeni

+David Reubeni (1490–1535/1541?) was a mysterious Jewish "half-mystic, half-adventurer."
+Reubeni presented military and political plans to various Christian rulers in Europe.
+His proposals, which combined political-military strategies with eschatological elements, along with his origin and enigmatic personality, remain partially understood.

-David Reubeni (1490–1535/1541?) was a Jewish political activist, described by the Shengold Jewish Encyclopedia as "half-mystic, half-adventurer."
-Although some scholars are reluctant to believe his claims to nobility, citing suspicions of fraud behind such claims (in spite of Reubeni's unrelenting efforts to make an alliance between Christians and Jews against Muslims by the intermediation of the young king, John (João) of Portugal), in November of 1525 he was nevertheless given an audience with the king, accompanied with a letter of recommendation from Pope Clement VII, and had always insisted that he was the son of a deceased monarch (King Suleiman of Ḥabor), and that he was the Minister of that kingdom's War Department, now governed by his elder brother, King Joseph of Ḥabor.
-According to Reubeni's own story this kingdom had 300,000 "Israelite" subjects.
-The king of Portugal, impressed by the idea, had initially agreed to supply Reubeni with Portuguese arms, but after five months, Reubeni fell into ill-repute with the king of Portugal, who perhaps distrusted his motives, and was asked by the king to leave his kingdom.
+Reubeni managed to secure an audience with king John (João) of Portugal in November 1525, supported by a letter of recommendation from Pope Clement VII.
+Reubeni consistently asserted that he was the son of the deceased "King Suleiman of Ḥabor" and claimed to have served as the Minister of War for that kingdom, now ruled by his elder brother, King Joseph of Ḥabor.
+Some scholars regard his claims of nobility as fraud.
+According to his accounts, this kingdom had 300,000 "Israelite" subjects.
+Initially, the Portuguese king was intrigued by Reubeni's proposals and agreed to provide Portuguese arms.
+However, after five months, Reubeni fell into ill repute with the king of Portugal, who perhaps distrusted his motives, and was asked by the king to leave his kingdom.
+Reubeni was subsequently taken to Spain and was assigned to the Inquisition in Llerena, where he is presumed to have been executed around 1541.

 Biography

 Origin

 The mysteries of Reubeni's origins are manifold, and have not been solved to this day.
-While Gedaliah ibn Yahya speaks of him as being "a man of dark complexion, like a Negro, and of low stature," his place of origin remains a mystery.
+Gedaliah ibn Yahya ben Joseph speaks of him as being "a man of dark complexion, like a Negro, and of low stature," his place of origin remains a mystery.
 Ibn Yahya elaborates, furthermore, that when David Reubeni visited Portugal, he stood in need of interpreters who escorted him in his journey, since he was only familiar with the Hebrew and Arabic languages.